karlroberts/karlroberts.github.io/source/_posts/2017-04-12-the-rise-and-hopefully-fall-of-the-aux-pattern-2.markdown

 ---
 published: true
 layout: post
-title: "The Rise and (hopefully) fall of the Aux Pattern 2"
+title: "The Rise and (hopefully) fall of the Aux Pattern"
 date: 2017-04-12 08:36:16 +1100
 comments: true
 categories: